 The Missouri Association of Local Public Health Agencies (MoALPHA), having been created by vote of the Membership on May 4, 1994, does hereby establish these By-Laws for its guidance and operation.

 MoALPHA’s mission is to support communication among local, state and federal public health agencies; provide educational and networking opportunities for the public health workforce; and advocate for the health of all Missouri residents.

 The Membership shall consist of four types: Sustaining, Associate, Contributing partner, and Retired Administrator.

 The Sustaining member shall be a Local Public Health Agency that pays annual dues on a population based schedule and will be entitled to all rights and benefits of full membership, including the right to hold office, chair committees, and vote on the basis of one vote per agency.

-There shall be a minimum of three membership meetings each year.
-The Executive Board shall set dates and times of these meetings.
+There shall be a minimum of one membership meeting each year.
+Additional meetings will be scheduled as needed.
+The Board shall set dates and times of these meetings.

 A quorum shall consist of a minimum of 20% of sustaining members.